AlaskaAirlines/AuroReactDemo/README.md

 # Web Component React Demo

-An example React App with Orion Components integrated.
+An example React App with Auro Components integrated.
 This app runs and works in all Alaska-supported browsers.
-Explore the project source to see the Orion Components being used in a React environment.
-See the [Project Setup documentation](./PROJECT_SETUP.md) for information on setting up your own project to use Orion Components.
+Explore the project source to see the Auro Components being used in a React environment.
+See the [Project Setup documentation](./PROJECT_SETUP.md) for information on setting up your own project to use Auro Components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).